 Now there is even more to love.
 Fernbank Museum just upped the ante with the addition of WildWoods and Fernbank Forest.
 These two outdoor additions are serious game changers.
 In fact, I think it’s fair to say Fernbank Museum is now THE best museum in Atlanta.

 We’ve put everything you need to know about exploring Fernbank Museum into one post.
 First we’ll take you on an outdoor adventure through the new Wildwoods and Fernbank Forest Exhibit giving you 17 things you need to know before you go.
-Be sure to watch the video.

 The boys and I had an opportunity to visit WildWoods and Fernbank Forest earlier this week.
 We’ve all been to museum additions and expansions, right?
 You’ve seen one, you’ve seen them all.
 There is usually some great tidbit, but nothing earth shattering….not this time!
 Fernbank Museum BLEW ME AWAY with these new changes.